 Best for: dry to very dry skin or sensitive skin (that doesn’t break out)

-This balm perfect for daily usage transforms into a silky texture that dissolves even the most stubborn waterproof eye makeup without leaving skin feeling greasy.
-The formula has a lightweight consistency that glides over the skin easily and, like all Clinique products is hypoallergenic as well as free of fragrance.
+This balm perfect for daily usage.
+The formula transforms into a silky texture that dissolves even the most stubborn waterproof eye makeup without leaving skin feeling greasy.
+The cleansing balm has a lightweight consistency that glides over the skin easily and, like all Clinique products is hypoallergenic as well as free of fragrance.

 Oskia Perfect Cleanser ($68.50)